Johnkiat/johnkiat.github.io/_research1/research1-2.md

 <br/><br/>
 <img src='/images/falsememory2.jpg'>
 <br/><br/>
-This actually worked, and we could account for about 24% of individual variability in false memory formation with this approach.
+This actually worked, and we found that we could account for about 24% of individual variability in false memory formation with this approach.
+Ultimately, while it is very difficult to obtain valid reliable measures of false memory susceptibility for event memories, it's an important area of work that has significant real-world implications.
 <br/><br/>
 <img src='/images/falsememory3.jpg'>
 <br/><br/>